 Trimester 2: Burwood (Melbourne), Cloud (online), CBD*

-^2021 is the last T3 offering for this unit
+^2022 is the final Trimester 3 offering for this unit

 Students must have completed 10 credit points

 Students will on average spend 150-hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.